-All applicants must submit the following documents to be considered for acceptance:

-- Application for Admission - Statement of Intent: - Official transcripts from all schools attended.
+- All applicants must submit the following documents to be considered for acceptance: - Application for Admission - Statement of Intent; - Official transcripts from all schools attended.
 A bachelor's degree from a regionally accredited US college of university, or the equivalent from an international college of university, is required.
-Undergraduate GPA for regular admission is 3.00 (on a 4.00 scale); - International Students Only: Proof of English proficiency by submitting TOEFL, STEP or IELTS scores: - Three letters of Reference (at least one of these letters must be from a supervisor or other professional reference); - Graduate Management Admissions Test (GMAT) or Graduate Record Examination (GRE) score.
-The GMAT or GRE requirement may be waived for applicants who possess three or more years of relevant supervisory or professional experience, or possess CFA, CFP or an MBA or doctoral degree in a business-related program from a regionally accredited school.
+Undergraduate GPA for regular admission is 3.00 (on a 4.00 scale); - International Students Only: Proof of English proficiency by submitting TOEFL, STEP or IELTS scores; - Three letters of Reference (at least one of these letters must be from a supervisor or other professional reference); - Graduate Management Admissions Test (GMAT) or Graduate Record Examination (GRE) score.
+For the summer 2021 and fall 2021 terms, the GMAT/GRE requirements will be waived due to testing limitations surrounding the Covid-19 pandemic.
+In general, the GMAT or GRE requirement may be waived for applicants who possess three or more years of relevant supervisory or professional experience, or possess CFA, CFP or an MBA or doctoral degree in a business-related program from a regionally accredited school.
 These applicants will be asked to provide a written response to a case depicting a hypothetical business scenario.
 The exercise is intended to measure the applicants writing and critical thinking skills, facility with numeric data as well as attitudes toward ethics and social-justice issues (case study will be provided during the application process).